TheoThenault/projet-ent-universitaire/README.md

 ## Getting started
 You just imported the project and you want to run it on your machine?

+Be sure to have PHP 8+ and execute :

+`symfony check:requirements`

 Do this:
 - `cd src/`
 - `composer install`